Naguabo, Puerto Rico: Landmarks and places of interest

 There are 31 beaches in Naguabo.

-Near the Humacao coastal border lies Playa Tropical, which is used by surfers and to practice other aquatic sports.
-Sea turtles regularly make their nests in the coast of the area known as La Fansuca, from which the name is derived.
+Near the Humacao coastal border lies Playa Tropical, a popular spot for surfers and other aquatic sports enthusiasts.
+Sea turtles regularly make their nests on the coast of the area known as La Fansuca, from which the name is derived.

 After being rescued and healed, Moíses (a manatee that gained celebrity status during the 1990s) was freed in the zone, being often sighted at Bahía El Corcho in Daguao.
 Besides these sea mammals the bay also houses several species of mangroves, birds and fish.

 The main attractions in Naguabo are: